maupinpamela/AirBnB_clone/README.md

 ![Image of Holberton B&B Logo](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/263/HBTN-hbnb-Final.png)

 ### Description
-This is an Airbnb Clone, the first part in a multipart project.
+This is an Airbnb Clone, the first part in a multilayered project.
 In this part of the clone we used Python3 to build a command interpreter for the HBnB web app.
 The console is similar to the Simple Shell Project.
 There is a command line that will execute specific commands.
 The next steps for this project is to integrate HTLM/CSS, database storage, API and Front end web use.

 ### Environment
 This function was developed and tested on `Ubuntu 14.04 LTS` via Vagrant in VirtualBox.